 About the studio:

 Brandon is Applied Instructor of Flute at Oakland University, a Graduate Student Instructor at the University of Michigan, Ann Arbor, and also once a week on Sunday's in Southgate, MI (flute lessons also available via Skype/FaceTime at a discounted rate).
-Brandon's teaching style combines all aspects of musical learning from theory and history to flute/piano specific techniques.
-His goal with each student is to make sure that they have a well rounded musical education that will allow them to move forward into any musical field they wish to conquer while also instilling life skills that can be used beyond music in student's everyday lives.
+Brandon's teaching style combines all aspects of musical learning from theory and history to instrument specific techniques.
+His goal with each student is to make sure that they have a well rounded musical education that will allow them to move forward into any musical field they wish to conquer while also instilling life skills that can be used beyond music in the student's everyday life.

 Elementary/Middle School Students - Teaching this age group includes modeling good practice habits and demonstrating proper instrumental technique including memorized scales and learning about the "tools of the trade" such as metronomes and etudes.
 The curriculum includes basic instrumental performance skills, solfege (interval training and singing), music theory, and music history.
 (Suggested lesson length - 30-45 min)

 High School Students - Teen students begin to set long term educational goals.
 While some choose to study music as a career, others will view music as an enjoyable supplement to their academic pursuits.
 Instruction with this age group is interactive, allowing students to direct some lesson content while maintaining achievable expectations.
-Advanced technique, music interpretation, and musical analysis are added and to lesson content.
+Advanced technique, music interpretation, and musical analysis are added to lesson content.

 (Suggested lesson length - 45-60 min)

 Performances: All students participate in studio recitals (of which there are typically two a year).
 Flute students of The Studio also participate in a "flute ensemble" put together just for studio recitals.
-Students are also expected to be involved in school ensembles, MSBOA solo and ensemble festival, youth orchestras and bands, and flute students are expected to join and participate in the Southeast Michigan Flute Association.
+Students are also expected to be involved in school ensembles, MSBOA solo and ensemble festival, youth orchestras and bands, and flute students are expected to join and participate in the Southeast Michigan Flute Association and their events.

 All Students; Meronome/Tuner (smart phone version fine), Notebook, Blank Staff Paper.